shinyjohn0401/todolist-nextjs-fastapi-/README.md

     By using <strong>strings.Trim</strong> function we need to remove double quote so that the query can be formed as %query% next to LIKE operator.

 2. Every function name for export need to be capital form in go.

+3. Understanding about array and slice in Go.

+    Array and slice are difference in many parts and the most different part is in managing memory.
+    Arrays are located in memory as full size of length but slices use only size of the address of start, length and capacity values.
+Start meaning is the start address of the slice.
+You can have deep understanding of array and slice in the blog [Go: Arrays and Slices, a deep dive.](https://dev.to/dawkaka/go-arrays-and-slices-a-deep-dive-dp8#:~:text=What%20this%20means%20is%20that,segment%20of%20an%20underlying%20array.).
+    One more thing need be mentioned for slice is that the capacity of the slice.
+When we append the slice and the capacity need to be expanded for the first time the slice expands capacity as 2 times of original capacity.

+    ```
+    numbers := []int{1, 2, 3, 4} // len: 4, cap: 4
+    numbers = append(numbers, 5) // len: 5, cap: 8
+    ```

+    But when expanding more than original capacity then after the values of original capacity the slice expands 2 more for the other values.

+    ```
+    numbers := []int{1, 2, 3, 4} // len: 4, cap: 4
+    numbers = append(numbers, 5, 6, 7, 8, 9) // len: 9, cap: 10
+    // Capacity expanded 2 for appending value of 9.
+    ```